nam090320251/mcporter/docs/tmux.md

+---
+summary: 'How to wrap mcporter commands in tmux sessions to monitor hangs and capture output.'
+read_when:
+  - 'Debugging long-running commands or needing persistent logs'
+---

 # tmux Hang Diagnostics

 Use `tmux` to verify whether a CLI command actually exits or is stalled on open handles.
 This keeps the main shell free while you inspect logs.